Teembokeem/WDI_work/work/w08/d02/instructor/bootsy_todo_app/README.md

 Things to note from photos:

 - The navbar elements' bottom-border changes when on its corresponding page (**HINT**: Using the custom - written by me - class name `selected`)
-- In the todos page, when a Todo is clicked, it moves to the "Baby, I Gotta…" field.
+- In the todos page, when a Todo's checkbox is checked, it moves to the "Baby, I Gotta…" field.
 - Each todo has a bootsy level, from 0-5.
 The color of the hint corresponds to the level.
   - Bootsy Level 0: No background color, class name `bootsy0`
   - Bootsy Level 1: Blue background, class name `bootsy1`